 Future Continuous Tense

-This tense is used to express an action which will continue for some time in future.
-It is a future action having a continued or ongoing nature.
-Such action is expected to occur and continue for some time in future.
+This tense is used to express an action which will continue for some time in the future.
+It describes the ongoing nature of an action in the future.
+Such an action is expected to occur and continue for some time in the future.

 Structure of Sentence